aurbano/aurbano.eu/_posts/wp/2008-05-28-get-full-domain-from-users-url-in-php.md

 {% endhighlight  %}

 Now we have \"http://www.{user input}/\" , we are basically done!
-If you really want to this this correctly you could check if the URL exists, but this is just a waste of traffic from my point of view...
+If you really want to this this correctly you could check if the URL exists, but this is just a waste of bandwidth and opens a door for attacks from my point of view...
 So if you want to do this, create the following function:

 {% highlight php %}
     function url_exists($strURL) {
         $resURL = curl_init();
         curl_setopt($resURL, CURLOPT_URL, $strURL);